HypeReel

 What does HypeReel actually do?

-Is HypeReel the same companion as my live Sidekick?
+Does HypeReel share the same persona voices as live Sidekick coaching?

 What kind of clips work best?